 - Speed Laces

-Traditional Lacing – is common on most wading boots.
+Is common on most wading boots.
 These feature eyelets all the way from the toe to the cuff.
 There’s nothing wrong with traditional lacing but, as we all know, there are a few drawbacks.
 It can be hard to loosen the laces to slip the foot in, and knots come untied.

-Velcro – is sometimes added around the boot cuff.
+Is sometimes added around the boot cuff.
 In rare cases these velcro additions are used to help reinforce traditional lacing.
 Having this feature can prevent the boot from loosening over time.

-BOA Lacing – is a newer lacing system.
+A newer lacing system.
 You’ve probably seen them before.
 These dial laces are a small, sturdy cord, attached to a rotating ratchet mechanism at the top of the boot.
 Simply spin the ratchet with two fingers and tighten up the boot.
 It’s guaranteed to stay tight all day.

 BOA laces are effective but expensive.
 Many will have the, “It doesn’t do anything I can’t do with a regular old shoelace,” mentality.
 For some, the BOA system is quick, effective, and efficient.

-Speed Laces – are usually combined with traditional lacing.
+Are usually combined with traditional lacing.
 Speed laces are simply the hooks on the top half of most boots that shoelaces loop under.
 This makes it easy to open up the tongue of the boot for entry and exit.

 Hiking Style vs Wading Style